 Instructions

 - Put dry beans in a large pot and add enough water to cover the beans by 4-5" or so.
 Soak eight hours or overnight.
 Drain beans then add onions and garlic to the pot.
-Add water to cover beans by 3".
+Add fresh water to cover beans by 3".6 cups dry pinto beans, 3 small onions, 4 cloves garlic

-- Cover the pot, but tilt the lid so that air can escape to prevent boil overs.
-Bring to a boil, then simmer for about an hour and a half until beans are tender.
+- Cover the pot, but tilt the lid so that air can escape.
+This prevents boil overs.
+Bring to a boil over high heat, then simmer over medium heat for about an hour and a half or until beans are tender.

 - Whir beans in a food processor until beans are a creamy consistency.
 (I like to leave some beans whole and toss them in at the end.)
 If the beans are too thick for you, add some of the cooking liquid until you're happy with the consistency.